-Members were advised that following a recent meeting of the Ballyclare Town Team, proposals for the Ballyclare Town Centre Action Plan for 2018-19 had been put forward for the Council to consider.
-The proposed action plan was set out below and included a programme of direct business support, town centre marketing initiatives, networking events and promoting the town for Ulster in Bloom awards.
+Members are advised that following a recent meeting of the Ballyclare Town Team, proposals for the Ballyclare Town Centre Action Plan for 2018-19 have been put forward for the Council to consider.
+The proposed action plan is set out below and includes a programme of direct business support, town centre marketing initiatives, networking events and promoting the town for Ulster in Bloom awards.